sourcebots/sbot/docs/source/kit/battery.rst

 Warnings
 --------

--  Never leave batteries unattended when they are in use or charging.
+-  Never leave batteries unattended when they are in use.
--  Always place the batteries in the provided charging bag when charging or storing.
+-  Always place the batteries in the provided bag when not in use.
--  Always follow the charging checklist precisely to make sure the charger is correctly configured.
--  Always leave the charging leads connected to the battery charger at all times.
--  Do not charge or use a damaged battery.
 -  If a battery has any cuts, nicks, exposed copper on wires or is bulging to the point of no longer being squishy, contact us immediately.